-SEA theme Commentary, 26: Land East of Pla aying Fields, Shudrick Lane Landscape (continued) contain any significant trees we lin terms of visual impacts, the side viewpoints from within the town and viewpoint 17 (from Ditton the site from the viewpoints (aprespectively) and its proximity ith TF site is n, spe Street oprox to the t landscape features, the site does not to designations. within the sightline of two locally identified crifically viewpoint eight (from High Street).
-However, given the relative distance of mately 300m to the south and to the east, e settlement, an allocation at this location the character of either viewpoint.
-Historic Environment Area.
-However, the site is scrarea by intermediate develo Development on some section visible from limited parts of the Townsend, which is part of the conservation area.
-In this reshighlights that there are exten Hill "from many of the buildin south side" of the sub-area.
-No nationally listed buildings at the direct setting of any list registered parks and gardens affected by development on) the eened pmen s of the conse Butt pect t sive vigs ar are proted by the site of t Oom south of the Ilminster Conservation I in many respects from the conservation It on the north side of Shudrick Lane.
-The the site however has the potential to be ervation area, including on Love Lane and Is, Bay Hill and Townsend sub-area of the He Ilminster Conservation Area Appraisal views across Shudrick valley to Pretwood I of the streets between buildings on esent on the site and the site is not within buildings.
-No scheduled monuments or the vicinity of (or have the potential to be expended in the streets of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the potential to be expended in the street of the potential to be expended in the street of the potential to be expended in the potential to the potential to be expended in the potential to be expended in the potential to the pote Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+SEA theme Commentary, 26: Land East of Pla aying Fields, Shudrick Lane Landscape (continued) With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
+In terms of visual impacts, the site is within the sightline of two locally identified viewpoints from within the town, specifically viewpoint eight (from High Street) and viewpoint 17 (from Ditton Street).
+However, given the relative distance of the site from the viewpoints (approximately 300m to the south and to the east, respectively) and its proximity to the settlement, an allocation at this location is less likely to significantly change the character of either viewpoint.
+Historic Environment The site is located approximately 100m south of the Ilminster Conservation Area.
+However, the site is screened in many respects from the conservation area by intermediate development on the north side of Shudrick Lane.
+Development on some sections of the site however has the potential to be visible from limited parts of the conservation area, including on Love Lane and Townsend, which is part of the Butts, Bay Hill and Townsend sub-area of the conservation area.
+In this respect the Ilminster Conservation Area Appraisal highlights that there are extensive views across Shudrick valley to Pretwood Hill "from many of the buildings and from the streets between buildings on south side" of the sub-area.
+No nationally listed buildings are present on the site and the site is not within the direct setting of any listed buildings.
+No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
+No features listed on the Historic Environment Record are located on or adjacent to the site.
+Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
 In this respect, the whole of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 In terms of the water environment, Shudrick Stream passes alongside the northern site boundary.
 The site does not overlap with a NVZ or SPZ.
 The Somerset Minerals Plan indicates that the site does not overlap with a MSA.
-Population and Community needs, including through the d The site is located with excelle town centre (c.400m walk to t Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
+Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
 The site is located with excellent access to services and facilities in Ilminster town centre (c.400m walk to the Market House), which will limit the need for residents to travel for the amenities provided here.
-Health and Wellbeing which is located approximately / 950r Ilminster Medical Centre at Canal Way, n away. ights of Way network and the town's wider Transportation The site is located approximately 400m walk to Ilminster town centre, which will limit the need for residents to travel for some day-to-day services and facilities.
+Health and Wellbeing The site is relatively accessible to Ilminster Medical Centre at Canal Way, which is located approximately 950m away.
+The site is accessible to the Public Rights of Way network and the town's wider green infrastructure network.
+Transportation The site is located approximately 400m walk to Ilminster town centre, which will limit the need for residents to travel for some day-to-day services and facilities.
 With reference to local public transport networks, the nearest bus stops to the site are within Ilminster town centre (along East Street and Silver Street).
-Regarding the local PRoW network, there are no footpaths passing through the site.
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Regarding the local PRoW network, there are no footpaths passing through the site. Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Unce Uncertain effect